Imagine teaching a lesson and seeing a student’s hand go up. You call on them, and they ask, “When are we ever going to use this?”

 Examine Their Community’s Social Position

-When students are given the opportunity to examine their community’s social position, they gain understanding of what their community values by examining how its members allocate their time, money, and additional resources to different issues and topics.
+When students can examine their community’s social position, they understand what their community values by examining how its members allocate their time, money, and additional resources to different issues and topics.
 Connecting the content you teach to your students’ community bridges the gap between their school knowledge and life.
 Students need opportunities to use the content they learn to understand better and critique their community’s social position and context, looking for root causes for why things are the way they are.

 What could this look like in the classroom?